neone/NDAvatar.Android/README.md

 This framework is simply about having a view you can feed a name and/or picture and it displays a rounded crop version with either the pic or user initials.

+## REQUIREMENTS FOR USE
+- Android: minSdkVersion 26
+- Android: targetSdkVersion 29
+- Kotlin: Compiled/Tested with 1.3+

 ## FEATURES

 - Rectangular or circular avatar view: Selectable with a boolean flag